 Only after the old model is destabilized do we introduce operational definitions and correct frameworks.
 Students build understanding from first principles — not from memorized formulas, but from deeply held intuition about what concepts actually mean.

-Every module follows the same research-backed framework: diagnose, confront, reconstruct.
-As the arc progresses, students build an interconnected understanding of physics — not a collection of disconnected formulas, but a coherent picture of how the physical world works.
+Every diagnostic follows the same research-backed framework: diagnose, confront, reconstruct.
+As the arc grows, teachers gain an interconnected toolkit for building real conceptual understanding — not a collection of disconnected test-prep drills, but a coherent diagnostic layer for the entire physics syllabus.

-The foundation — operational definitions, displacement, velocity, and the traps that live in kinematics.
+Operational definitions, displacement, velocity, graph interpretation, and the traps that live in kinematics.

-Our assessments map the specific misconceptions each student holds, sorted into diagnostic bands with clear intervention pathways your department can act on immediately.
+Our assessments map the specific misconceptions each student holds, sorted into diagnostic clusters with clear intervention pathways your department can act on immediately.

-Students take a 15–20 minute online diagnostic (just a shared link — no accounts, no installs).
+Students complete an online diagnostic via a shared link — no accounts, no installs, no IT overhead.
 You receive a class-level misconception heatmap showing exactly where understanding breaks down.

-Every diagnostic question and intervention is grounded in published physics education research (FCI/TUG-K, Arons, Knight, Trowbridge & McDermott).
-This is a structured conceptual intervention informed by decades of cognitive science.
+Every diagnostic question is grounded in published physics education research (FCI/TUG-K, Arons, Knight, Trowbridge & McDermott).
+This is structured conceptual assessment informed by decades of cognitive science.

 Designed to work across IB DP, AP, A-Level, and GCSE physics.
 The misconceptions are universal — the diagnostic framework works everywhere.